PCL-171: Vehicle

-The PCL-171 is based on Dongfeng Mengshi 6X6 assault vehicle chassis, specifically the CTL181A variant.
+The PCL-171 is based on Dongfeng Mengshi 6×6 assault vehicle chassis, specifically the CTL181A variant.

-After the gun enters its firing position, 2 front hydraulic jacks and 2 back hoes can be automatically lowered to increase stability.
+After the gun enters its firing position, 2 front hydraulic jacks and 2 backhoes can be automatically lowered to increase stability.
+PCL-171 is fitted with hydropneumatic suspension, allowing better gun depression when direct firing.

 Deployment

 In April 2020, at least 6 PCL-171s were deployed in a training exercise in an unknown location.